 August 2013 - Back from Grand Cayman

 The main reason for my trip to Grand Cayman in August was to run back to back Digital Madness Workshops with Ocean Frontiers.
 I believe that my Cayman workshops are the best teaching event that I run, the quality and repeatability of the subject matter, the fantastic resort at Compass Point, the professionalism of the OF staff and the small group size make it ideal for really improving people's pictures.
 And this years workshops really did yield some amazing images for the groups, especially because we got excellent action with the silverside schools in the coral caverns around the island.
 We also did plenty of photography at other Cayman favourites, such as the iconic Babylon pinnacle, the popular Kittiwake shipwreck and, of course, with the friendly rays of stingray city.
 We even managed to catch one of the summer storms that I hoped would give interesting lighting conditions at a specific time of day.
 Another big plus was that Eagle Rays bar and grill was now open and that really added to our evening sessions on the pool deck.
 European OWUSS Rolex Scholar, Chloe Marechal joined us for the workshop and quickly developed from having zero photo knowledge into a demon shooter!
 Another treat was my friend Predrag Vuckovic giving a fantastic impromptu talk on his latest projects.
 A big thank you to both groups and all the gang at OF for making it such a great trip.
-I hope to have galleries of images online soon.
+You can see a gallery of these images online here.

 August 2013 - Snorkelling Grand Cayman

 The main reason for heading to the Cayman Islands in the summer of 2013 was to run my Digital Madness Photo Workshops, but I headed out a few days early to shoot for a long running snorkelling project I have been working on with Stephen Broadbelt, with the aim of promoting snorkelling on the island.
 We packed in three days of model shooting around the island, both above and below the waves.
 It was very hard work and I am very grateful to Becca Nutsch, Mark Tilley, JB Mclean, Chloe Marechal and last, but certainly not least, Lindsay Japal, the current Miss Cayman Islands.
 Glamorous as it sounds, modelling for snorkelling shots is very hard work, although with Tilley and Becca being such good free divers, I was able to get some really excellent images.
 I was particularly impressed by Lindsay's work ethic, despite being the only one who isn't underwater most days, that is her in the thumbnail on the right.
 You can see a gallery of these images online here.

 July 2013 - Back from the Shetland Islands

 In late July, I headed north for a short shoot in the Shetland Islands and a bit of rest and recuperation between my triple workshop weeks in the Red Sea and double workshops in Grand Cayman.
 I spent a most enjoyable week on MV Valkyrie liveaboard with a group of underwater photographers from the UK and the Netherlands.
 The MV Valkyrie is a characterful boat and excellently run boat and no other liveaboard skipper can know these waters as well as Hazel.
 Helen's fabulous cooking is also well known in British diving circles and does not disappoint, and Rob takes fantastic care of the dive deck.
 Highly recommended.
 I shot a variety of subjects ranging from shipwrecks, such as the E-49 submarine, Fraoch Ban, Pionersk and Lunokhods, scenery at Fetlar and Bressay, wildlife including common dolphins and spotted catsharks, and some great macro, with numerous nudibranch species, crustaceans, baby lumpsuckers and my first snailfish, which I was very pleased to find.
-I hope to have a gallery of these images online soon.
+You can see a gallery of these images online here.